billpg/HashBack/README.md

 }
 ```

-The requestor may now repeat that request but interacting according to the rules of this document.
+The requestor may now repeat that request but interacting according to the rules of this document instead of the newer version.

 ## HMAC Key Derivation